mmistakes/minimal-mistakes/_posts/2022-05-22-openmic-stamp-announcement.markdown

 ---
-title: "Ontological Foundation of Hazards and Risk in STAMP"
+title: "Upcoming Open Mic - Ontological Foundation of Hazards and Risk in STAMP"
-categories: [Open Mic Announcement, Open Mic]---
+categories: [Open Mic Announcement, Open Mic]
+---

 On friday 27th May at 10:30, another open mic session presented by Jana Ahmad will take place.